 Upon acceptance, successful applicants will be required to provide/complete the following:

-- Complete a mandatory online pre-course in Medical Terminology (Cost approx. $50, at the applicant's expense).
-The course will take place in the summer (6 weeks in July and August) prior to the program start.
-For 2018, the course will run July 9 - August 20.
+Complete a mandatory online pre-course: Orientation to PA Program.
+The course will take place from July 4 -August 13, 2023 (6 weeks in July and August) prior to the program start.

 As students in the PA program will be participating in clinical experiences in the first semester of the program, all requirements must be met before entry into the program.